 the Financial Aid Office) can result in a suspension status.

 3. Support Services: Many services are available to help students attain academic success,

-including counseling, testing, tutoring, placement, and resources found in the Success
+including counseling, testing, tutoring, placement, and resources found in the Academic

-Connection.
-Information on such services is available to all students and can be found on
+Support Center.
+Information on such services is available to all students and can be

 4. WC does not offer ESL programs at this time; an ESL tutor is available through the

 - GPA Calculation: Points / Attempted = GPA

 - 67% of cumulative hours

 Cumulative Hours Completed/Cumulative Hours Attempted = Pace of Completion Rate